-Explore over 40 furnished buildings faithfully restored to their original glory.
-Meet knowledgeable costumed interpreters who keep the hearth fires burning, the heirloom gardens flourishing, and the livestock tended.
-You’ll hear the clanging of the blacksmith’s hammer, smell the aroma of fresh baked pies and bread, roll the hoop with the stick, test your balance on the stilts and otherwise truly experience life in a 19th century American country village.
+Explore our 68 buildings where knowledgeable, costumed interpreters keep the hearth fires burning, the heirloom gardens flourishing, and the livestock tended.
+Watch live demonstrations at the pottery, cooper shop, tinsmith, and blacksmith.
+Smell the aroma of fresh-baked pies and bread, roll the hoop with a stick, and test your balance on stilts.

-As you stroll the village, notice that you progress through three time periods…with lifestyles growing more sophisticated as time progresses:
+As you stroll the village, notice that you progress through three time periods…with lifestyles growing more sophisticated as time moves forward:

 From 1790 to 1820, at least 800,000 people moved into or through upstate and Western New York.
 Many settled in the fertile Genesee Valley.EXPLORE